 3.1.
-A Set of SIMT Multiprocessors with On-chip Shared Memory
+A Set of SIMT Multiprocessors

-The NVIDIA Tesla architecture is built around a scalable array of multithreaded Streaming Multiprocessors (SMs).
+The NVIDIA GPU architecture is built around a scalable array of multithreaded Streaming Multiprocessors (SMs).
 When a host program invokes a kernel grid, the blocks of the grid are enumerated and distributed to multiprocessors with available execution capacity.
 The threads of a thread block execute concurrently on one multiprocessor.
 As thread blocks terminate, new blocks are launched on the vacated multiprocessors.